 So: if fixed fees are such a good idea, why don’t we always use them?

-First, there are many types of work (winding up estates, for example) where we simply cannot quantify in advance what will be involved.
+First, there are many types of work where we simply cannot quantify in advance what will be involved.
 In those circumstances, a fair fixed fee cannot be assessed, so the “old-fashioned” charging method must apply.

-Second, the hourly charging rate is the method of charging that is envisaged in the law regulating solicitors: accordingly, it is the default method of charging
+Second, the hourly charging rate is the default method of charging

 Third, there is the risk of getting it wrong.
 If we were to mis-estimate the work due to our own lack of experience or inefficiency in doing the work, we would have to take that on the chin.
 However, in most work, even making a simple Will (for instance), we can be caused extra work through the actions – or inactions – of others, and it is not fair that we should suffer for that.